 The consolidated financial statements consist of the financial statements of the Company and the subsidiaries over which it has control.
 Control is achieved when the Group is exposed, or has rights, to variable returns from its involvement with the investee and has the ability to affect those returns through its power over the investee.
-Specifically, the Group controls an investee if and only if the Group has the power over the investee, exposure or rights, to variable returns from its involvement with the investee, and the ability to use its power over the investee to affect its returns.
+Specifically, the Group controls an investee if and only if the Group has the power over the investee, exposure or rights, to variable returns from its involvement with the investee or rights, to variable returns from its involvement with the investee or rights, to variable returns from its involvement with the investee or rights, to variable returns from its involvement with the investee, and the ability to use its power over the investee to affect its returns.